How to master the LinkedIn search feature?

 - Profiles in companies that contain the word “fitness”: this could be relevant.

-- Profiles where one of their skills is listed fitness: not that relevant.
+- Users where one of their skills is listed, fitness: not that relevant.

-- Profiles who have “fitness” listed as an interest.
+- People who have “fitness” listed as an interest.

 - And finally, profiles in which the word “fitness” simply appears on their profile!